 The branch of knowledge that deals with the creation and use of technical means and their interrelation with life, society, and the environment, drawing upon such subjects as industrial arts, engineering, applied science, and pure science.

 A violently rotating column of air that extends from a thunderstorm to the ground.

 Travel for pleasure or business; also the theory and practice of touring, the business of attracting, accommodating, and entertaining tourists, and the business of operating tours.

 The movement of people between distant geographical locations.
 Travel can be done by foot, bicycle, automobile, train, boat, bus, airplane, ship or other means, with or without luggage, and can be one way or round trip.

-A submicroscopic infectious agent that replicates only inside the living cells of an organism, infecting all types of life forms, from animals and plants to microorganisms, including bacteria and archaea.
+A virus is a submicroscopic infectious agent that replicates only inside the living cells of an organism.

 Waste is any substance which is discarded after primary use, or is worthless, defective and of no use.